 SB 1197 created new administrative review processes and provided for claim disposition agreements.
-Prior to 1990, there were voluntary administrative review processes to resolve disputes over claim closure and disability classification (disabling or non-disabling), but these processes were used infrequently.
+Before 1990, there were voluntary administrative review processes to resolve disputes over claim closure and disability classification (disabling or nondisabling), but these processes were used infrequently.
 SB 1197 made the reconsideration processes mandatory.
 It also made the medical dispute process mandatory.
 Claim disposition agreements allowed workers to compromise and release claim benefits other than medical services, reducing litigation.